w7978708wen/DBT-Snowflake-AWS/README.md

 1.If your created table's column  name and data type don't entirely match those in the <code>.csv</code>file, then every observation will not be loaded (result in error).

-2.One minor issue occurred when loading `ratings.csv`: 3 out of 465,564 rows failed to load, likely due to formatting errors, in the source file.
+2.One minor issue occurred when loading <code>ratings.csv</code>: 3 out of 465,564 rows failed to load, likely due to formatting errors, in the source file.
 Since the dataset is external and the number of problematic rows is extremely small, it is acceptable to proceed.

 <img src="https://github.com/w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/blob/main/create%20stage%20and%20load%20data.sql"></img>
 <br>